Key takeaways

 How much do blood thinners cost without insurance?

-“There are two major types of blood thinners that are currently used—anticoagulants and antiplatelets,” says Dr. Gray.
+“There are two major types of blood thinners that are currently used—anticoagulants and antiplatelets,” Dr. Gray says.
 “Anticoagulants slow down and inhibit the body’s process of making blood clots.
 Antiplatelet medications prevent platelet cells from clumping together and forming a clot.”
+All prescription blood thinners are approved by the Food and Drug Administration (FDA).

-There are various types of anticoagulants, such as Vitamin K antagonists, direct oral anticoagulants (which include direct thrombin inhibitors and direct factor Xa inhibitors), as well as low molecular weight heparins (LMWH—which are administered via subcutaneous injection).
+There are various types of anticoagulants, such as Vitamin K antagonists, direct oral anticoagulants (which include direct thrombin inhibitors and direct factor Xa inhibitors), and low molecular weight heparins (which are administered via subcutaneous injection).

-There are also various types of oral antiplatelets, such as aspirin and related cyclooxygenase inhibitors, thienopyridines such as Plavix (clopidogrel), and miscellaneous antiplatelets such as dipyridamole and cilostazol.
+There are also various types of oral antiplatelets, such as aspirin, Plavix (clopidogrel), and miscellaneous antiplatelets that include dipyridamole and cilostazol.

 ||||

-Eliquis (apixaban) is the most expensive drug on the list with a retail price of $705 per 60, 5 mg tablets.
+Eliquis (apixaban), made by drug company Bristol Myers Squibb, is the most expensive drug on the list.
+The cost of Eliquis is $814 per 60, 5 mg tablets.
 Unfortunately, there aren’t any generic versions of Eliquis currently on the market.

 How to save on blood thinner costs

-- SingleCare coupons: SingleCare offers discounts up to 80% on more than 10,000 prescription medications.
-Singlecare coupons are always free and can be used even if you don’t have health insurance.
-Get your free prescription savings card today.
+- SingleCare coupons: SingleCare offers discounts of up to 80% on more than 10,000 prescription medications.
+SingleCare coupons are always free and can be used even if you don’t have health insurance.
+The SingleCare Prescription Discount Card is free and provides access to drug coupons you can use at local pharmacies.

 - Medicare Part D Extra Help: Medicare Extra Help is an assistance program that helps people with limited income and resources pay Medicare prescription drug plan costs, such as monthly premiums, yearly deductibles, and prescription copayments.

-- Switch to a cheaper alternative: Talk to your healthcare provider about cheaper alternatives and their potential side effects.
+- Switch to a cheaper alternative: Talk to your healthcare provider about cheaper alternatives and their potential side effects and other considerations.
 This may include switching to a generic drug or choosing a different brand-name drug that is covered by your insurance plan.

-- Follow a preventative cardiovascular disease program: Following a prevention program—which may include cholesterol management, blood pressure control, and risk factor screenings—could help reduce costs by reducing the need for medication or intervention.
+- Follow a preventive cardiovascular disease program: Following a prevention program—which may include cholesterol management, blood pressure control, and risk factor screenings—could help reduce costs by reducing the need for medication or intervention.

 Other cardiovascular disease costs to consider